Posted on Leave a comment

 Is Akita temperament genetic or shaped by training?

 Both matter, but genetics set the ceiling.
+Training refines what breeding built , it cannot replace it.
 A puppy from parents with unstable temperament cannot be trained into the calm, confident dog the American Akita is meant to be.
-Training refines what breeding built — it cannot replace it.

-What is OFA certification and why does it matter for temperament?
+Why does OFA certification matter for temperament?

 What should I look for in a reputable American Akita breeder?